Saturday, December 31, 2011

 Item 7 concerned "pod" type storage containers within the City.
 The Council had previously expressed a strong sentiment against having such storage containers in residential areas on any sort of permanent basis, but commercial situations had not been seriously addressed.
 The Council was shown photos of three commercial sites in Woodway with pod-type storage, at least one of which was unsightly.
 There was sentiment expressed that the City should not burden businesses with fees for long-term pod storage.
 City staff are investigating how to proceed.

+Item 8A was an Executive Session to discuss possible replacements for General Bill Weber's at-large Council position.
+Afterwards, in open session, item 8B was discussion and to consider action on choosing a replacement for the open Council position.
+There were several highly qualified applicants, and the Council voted unanimously to appoint Barbara Grandy to the open Council position.
 Ms. Grandy has served the City of Woodway in several capacities through the years including service on the Woodway Beautiful Commission, the Carleen Bright Arboretum Board, and the Parks and Recreation Commission.
 Her dedicated efforts led to the City receiving a $10,000 beautification award from the State of Texas.
 In addition, she was instrumental in the organization of the very first "Trash-Off Day" in Woodway, and she served on both the original master plan committee and the master plan expansion committee for the Carleen Bright Arboretum.
 Ms. Grandy has also volunteered in many other ways throughout the Woodway community such as serving as chair of the Woodway Foundation.

 The meeting adjourned at 7:59 pm.
 Contrary to my expectation, this was a long meeting (2.5 hours).
 Another meeting next Monday!